 - Identify which statistical tests could be applied to a particular data analysis method

 There are two main approaches to a research problem - quantitative and qualitative methods.
 Quantitative methods are used to examine the relationship between variables with the primary goal being to analyze and represent that relationship mathematically through statistical analysis.
-This is the type of research approach most commonly used in scientific research problems.
+This is the type of research approach most used in scientific research problems.
 Qualitative methods are chosen when the goal of the research problem is to examine, understand and describe a phenomenon.
 These methods are a common choice in social science research problems and are often used to study ideas, beliefs, human behaviors and other research questions that do not involve studying the relationship between variables.

 Once the main approach to the research problem has been determined, there are several research designs for each type of approach that may be considered.
 The chart below breaks down the types of research design for each methodology.
 For more information regarding overall research methodology and design, refer to the Research Ready module on "Research Design".
 The purpose of this unit is to go one step farther and consider the primary types of data analysis methods that may be appropriate as well as the corresponding potential statistical test that could be applied.
 Each of the primary data analysis is discussed in additional detail below the chart.